-In the dubious sanctuary of the forest, a writer encounters a woman whom she suspects may be her double.
-So begins a journey of enquiry in which nothing, not even the author’s own identity, is certain.
+In the dubious sanctuary of a wintry forest, a writer encounters a woman who she suspects may be her double.
+So begins a journey of inquiry in which nothing, not even the author’s own identity, is certain.
 Who is Heather Thorne?
-Is she just a stranger struck by amnesia, the victim of an accident or a crime?
+Is she a stranger dangerously out of place in the woods, the victim of an accident or of a crime?
 Who is the author?
 Is her own name not in fact Heather Thorne?

-Rich with a profound sense of the wintry boreal forest, where nothing is ever entirely known , the celebrated and prize-winning Quebec noir novelist Andrée A. Michaud once again defies categorization in an ethereal mystery of fragmented memory that meditates on the very process of literary creation.
+Brimming with the snowy menace and mystery of the boreal woods, where nothing is ever entirely known, the celebrated and prize-winning Quebec noir novelist Andrée A. Michaud once again defies categorization in an ethereal story that is also a meditation on the very process of literary creation.

 About the Creators

 ANDRÉE A. MICHAUD is one of the most beloved and celebrated writers in the French language.
 She is, among numerous accolades, a two-time winner of the Governor General’s Literary Award and has won the Arthur Ellis Award for Excellence in Canadian Crime Writing, the Prix Ringuet, and France’s Prix SNCF du Polar.
 Her novel Boundary was longlisted for the Scotiabank Giller Prize and has been published in seven territories.
 Back Roads is Michaud’s eleventh novel and the third to be published in English.
 She was born in Saint-Sébastien-de-Frontenac and continues to live in the province of Quebec.